-Since the output capacitor has major role in overall performance of converter and determine the result of transient response, selection of capacitor is critical.
-The IR3628 can perform well with all types of capacitors.
+Since the output capacitor has a major role in the overall performance of the converter and determines the result of transient response, selection of the capacitor is critical.
+The IR3629A can perform well with all types of capacitor.

-As a rule the capacitor must have low enough ESR to meet output ripple and load transient requirements, yet have high enough ESR to satisfy stability requirements.
+As a rule, the capacitor must have low enough ESR to meet output ripple and load transient requirements.

-The goal for this design is to meet the voltage ripple requirement in smallest possible capacitor size.
-Therefore ceramic capacitor is selected due to low ESR and small size.
-Six of the Panasonic ECJ2FB0J226M (22uF, 6.3V, X5R and EIA 0805 case size) is a good choice.

-In the case of tantalum or low ESR electrolytic capacitors, the ESR dominates the output voltage ripple, equation (9) can be used to calculate the required ESR for the specific voltage ripple.
+The goal for this design is to meet the voltage ripple requirement in the smallest possible capacitor size.
+Therefore a SP capacitor is selected due to large capacitance and small size.
+Two of the Panasonic SP-CAP EEFSX0D331XE (330uF, 2V, 6mOhm) is a good choice.
+In this case, the ESR dominates the output voltage ripple, equation (9) can be used to calculate the required ESR for the specific voltage ripple.